clam119/Mailchimp-Newsletter-Project/README.md

 How It Works:
 1) Firstly, feel free to fork this repository and visit the Mailchimp website ("https://us14.admin.mailchimp.com/account/api/") and request your own API key.
+Make sure that you've created a Mailchimp List so that you can add users to.
+Then navigate to the "Audience Dashboard" -> Manage Audience -> Settings & Scroll down to find the
+"unique list id", copy this and place this ID in the "const url" and replace it with the "LISTIDHERE"
 2) Secondly, go to app.js and navigate to "const options" and replace the "auth" value with any username & your api key.
 (E.g. Example1:apikey012345)
 3) Thirdly, use Node.JS from the Terminal to run nodemon and execute the server by typing this in the Terminal: nodemon app.js
 4) Lastly, go onto your browser and type in "localhost:3000" to navigate to the localhost at the port 3000, and then try out the application!